 1946 - The fourth of the “Road” films, "Road to Utopia", starring Bing Crosby, Bob Hope, Dorothy Lamour and Robert Benchley, opened in New York City.
 Bing and Bob wound up in Alaska posing as escaped killers in order to locate a lost gold mine.
 Tunes from the flick: "Put It There, Pal", "Welcome to My Dreams", "Would You?", "Personality", "Sunday, Monday, or Always", "Goodtime Charlie" and "It’s Anybody’s Spring".

 1963 - Mickey Mantle of the New York Yankees signed a baseball contract worth $100,000.
 Back in 1949, Mantle had signed his first Yankee contract for $1,100.
 Here’s some trivia on ‘The Mick’: In April of 1953, Mantle was credited with hitting the longest home run.
 Batting left-handed in Griffith Stadium in Washington, DC, Mantle hit the 460-foot sign, with the ball going an estimated 565 feet.
 In addition to many other feats, including playing on two bad knees for much of his career, Mantle also appeared in the movie "That Touch of Mink" in 1962.
-Mickey Mantle died in 1995 in Texas.
+Mickey Mantle died in 1995 in Dallas, Texas.

 1967 - Pink Floyd recorded "Arnold Layne", their first single (released Mar 11, 1967).

 1970 - Simon and Garfunkel received a gold record for the single, "Bridge Over Troubled Water".
 The duo was so impressed with their deserved achievement that they played the gold disc on their stereo.
 But they heard Mitch Miller’s "Bridge on the River Kwai" instead, and on the same Columbia label they recorded for!
 Amazing but weird, huh?